RafaelLopes01/analise-exploratoria-IBOV/README.md

 # Analysis of the IBOV Index

-Test of the Iplot library with the historical data of the IBOV Index of the Brazilian stock exchange.
+Test of the Plotly library with the historical data of the IBOV Index of the Brazilian stock exchange.